wltjr/cap6635/assignment3/README.md

 terminal window.

 ## Operation and Usage
-Proper operation and usage requires...
+Proper operation and usage simply requires running as previously mentioned, there are no command line arguments or options, everything is hard coded, and output will be displayed in tables in tabular format.